MapsPeople/docs/src/api/index.md

 Send your requests to this endpoint: [https://integration.mapsindoors.com](https://integration.mapsindoors.com)

 > Note: Only HTTPS is supported.
-Please limit requests to a maximum of 10 per second per Solution.
+There is a rate limit of 10 requests per second per Solution.

 You can access data through the Integration API using a range of endpoints.
 The endpoints are described in the Swagger interface definition: [https://integration.mapsindoors.com/doc](https://integration.mapsindoors.com/doc/index.html)